HL7/fhir-mCODE-ig/input/pagecontent/group-disease.md

 #### Non-TNM Staging

+Profiles for several non-TNM staging systems are included in mCODE.
 Not all cancer types are staged with a TNM-based staging system, including hematologic cancers like leukemias, multiple myeloma, and some lymphomas.
 Some specialized solid tumors like gynecologic tumors are staged using the FIGO (International Federation of Gynecology and Obstetrics) staging system.
-Other non-TNM staging systems include Rai, Binet, and Ann Arbor Cotswold Modification.
-The staging system should be represented with a code from the [CancerStagingMethodVS] value set, if available.

-Profiles for these staging systems and others are not currently part of mCODE but may be added in the future.

-Non-TNM staging results are represented using the profile [CancerStage].
+Staging systems not explicitly covered in mCODE should follow the patterns in the provided profiles.

 Prognostic factors related to the cancer stage group can be specified with the `Observation.derivedFrom` element.
-For example, a hemoglobin lab result which was evaluated in the  staging of chronic lymphocytic leukemia using the Binet staging system can be referenced under `Observation.derivedFrom` element.
+For example, a hemoglobin lab result which was evaluated in the  staging of chronic lymphocytic leukemia (CLL)using the Binet staging system can be referenced under `Observation.derivedFrom` element.
 [This example of Binet staging](Observation-binet-stage-group-A.html) illustrates how this could be represented.

+**Terminology.** SNOMED CT does not offer codes for every staging system.
+When SNOMED codes are unavailable, mCODE falls back on codes from the NCI Thesaurus (NCIT).
+From an implementation perspective, managing two code systems is difficult when there is no consistency of which code system is used for what purpose.
+We are actively working with SNOMED International to create more consistent semantic approach to coding stages, by adding concepts required by non-TNM staging systems.
+The current approach of mixing SNOMED and NCIT depending on the cancer type should be regarded as temporary.

 #### Summary Stage Information in PrimaryCancerCondition